A Two-Parameter Memory-Weighted Velocity Operator for Time and State Variables: Foundations and Fundamental Properties: INTRODUCTION

 The measurement of change is a cornerstone of dynamical systems theory.
 The classical derivative, defined as a local limit of difference quotients, provides an instantaneous and memoryless rate of change.
 While supremely effective for Markovian processes and systems governed by local laws, many phenomena across physics, biology, and engineering exhibit a dependence of the present state on its history \cite{bhat1992characterization}.
 This necessitates the development of generalized velocity concepts that can encapsulate such non-local, memory-dependent dynamics.
 Investigations into such generalized operators span diverse fields, from the algebraic characterization of velocity maps in operator algebras \cite{bhat1992characterization} and their role in quantum mechanics on noncommutative spaces \cite{kovavcik2013velocity}, to the analysis of global existence for transport equations driven by nonlocal velocity fields \cite{bae2015global}.
 The challenge of even computing fundamental differential operators (divergence, curl) from the motion of discrete particle clouds further underscores the intricate relationship between observation, averaging, and the definition of velocity in collective systems \cite{maurel2024computing}.
+A related development in operator theory has introduced delay-coordinate maps and kernel integral operator techniques to construct coherent observables and approximate eigenfunctions of evolution operators, providing a framework for spectral analysis in ergodic dynamical systems \cite{giannakis2021delay}.
+Complementing this direction, operatorial methods based on creation and annihilation operators have been applied to interacting populations and migration processes, where algebraic structures provide a systematic framework for handling constraints such as population upper bounds \cite{bagarello2013phenomenological}.
+Along a similar line, Toeplitz operators on the space of real analytic functions have been studied, including injectivity properties in the spirit of the Coburn–Simonenko theorem and invertibility characterizations via Fredholm index zero \cite{jasiczak2018coburn}.
+A further development concerns the iterates of composition operators defined by polynomials acting on Gelfand–Shilov classes of ultradifferentiable functions, including topologizability properties and a complete characterization for affine operators \cite{albanese2025topologizability}.

 To mathematically capture memory effects, fractional calculus has emerged as a principal framework.
 The analysis of evolution equations involving fractional Laplacians has led to deep insights into the regularity and long-time behavior of solutions \cite{vazquez2017classical, chen2010heat}.
 A significant advancement within this paradigm is the theory of **variable-order (VO) differential operators**, where the order of differentiation—and thus the intrinsic memory kernel—is allowed to vary in time or space.
 This concept, introduced for mechanical systems to model transitions between dynamic regimes \cite{coimbra2003mechanics}, has been rigorously developed for pseudo-differential equations \cite{umarov2009variable}.
 The physical interpretation of the variable order as a normalized phase shift in oscillatory systems connects the mathematical formalism directly to measurable dynamical properties \cite{ramirez2010selection}.
 Recent definitions of fractional derivatives with “variable memory” explicitly aim to bridge models with purely local (short) and full (global) historical dependence \cite{baliarsingh2022fractional}.